 Other conditions and restrictions:

-- Trees may be cut between November 9th and December 24th.
+- Trees may be cut between mid-November and December 24th.
 BUT GO EARLY -DO NOT WAIT TO GET YOUR PERMIT!

-(UPDATE: December 6, 2016.
-The Tonto National Forest has sold out of 2016 Christmas Tree Permits.
-Because all 2,000 permits available have been sold, the Payson Ranger District Office will not be open on Saturday, December 10, 2016.
+(The Tonto National Forest sells out of Christmas Tree Permits by the end of November every year.
+Once all 2,000 permits available have been sold, the Payson Ranger District Office will not be open)